 When we talk about dense breasts, we are referring to the type of tissue found inside your breasts.
 While some breasts are made up almost entirely of fatty tissue, others are made of thick, fibrous tissue and milk glands - or dense tissue.
-MIC's radiologists use the following classification developed by the American College of Radiology to describe breast tissue:
+Radiologists use the following classification developed by the American College of Radiology to describe breast tissue: